How To Recognize a Milk Allergy in Your Baby - Baby Chick

 What Is a Milk Allergy?

-A milk allergy happens when the body reacts poorly to the exposure of milk from cows or other mammals, such as sheep, goats, or buffalo.1 The technical term for a milk allergy is cow’s milk protein allergy (CMPA).7 Most of the time, these reactions happen from eating or drinking the milk, but in rare cases, breathing in milk particles or touching milk products can also cause an allergic reaction.2
+A milk allergy occurs when the body reacts poorly to exposure to cow’s milk or milk from other mammals, such as sheep, goats, or buffalo.1 The technical term for a milk allergy is cow’s milk protein allergy (CMPA).7 Most reactions happen after eating or drinking milk, but in rare cases, breathing in milk particles or touching milk products can also cause an allergic reaction.2

 Types of Milk Allergies and Their Symptoms

-There are different types of milk allergies caused by different types of immune cell reactions and body systems.
-Symptoms of milk allergy can vary depending on the type of allergy.1 Here are two types of true milk allergies classified by the type of immune response causing the reaction:
+There are different types of milk allergies, caused by distinct immune cell reactions and body systems.
+Symptoms of milk allergy can vary depending on the type of allergy.1 Milk allergies can affect babies differently depending on how the immune system responds to milk proteins.
+Here are two types of true milk allergies classified by the type of immune response causing the reaction:

 1. IgE-Mediated Milk Allergy

-One type of milk allergy is an IgE-mediated allergy, which is named for the type of immune reaction.
-IgE-mediated allergies typically cause more immediate reactions in the body after consuming milk.
-This type can cause anaphylaxis, which is a serious reaction involving symptoms like swelling of the throat and breathing difficulties.2 An IgE-mediated milk allergy can affect the skin, gut, and/or respiratory systems.
+One type of milk allergy is an IgE-mediated reaction, named for the type of immune response.
+IgE-mediated allergies typically cause more immediate reactions after consuming milk.
+This type can cause anaphylaxis, a serious reaction characterized by symptoms such as throat swelling and breathing difficulties.2 An IgE-mediated milk allergy can affect the skin, gut, and/or respiratory systems.
 Symptoms of milk allergy include:3

-While symptoms of both types can be similar, non-IgE mediated milk allergies typically cause a delayed reaction up to 48 hours after consuming milk, and they don’t cause respiratory symptoms or anaphylaxis.3
+While symptoms of both types can be similar, non-IgE-mediated milk allergies typically cause a delayed reaction up to 48 hours after milk consumption and don’t cause respiratory symptoms or anaphylaxis.3

-Symptoms of lactose intolerance include bloating, gas, diarrhea, and abdominal pain.3 Lactose intolerance doesn’t appear in children under the age of 5, except for temporarily.
-An illness or infection such as a stomach virus can temporarily decrease the lactase enzyme count in the intestines, causing short-term lactose intolerance.
+Symptoms of lactose intolerance include bloating, gas, diarrhea, and abdominal pain.3 Lactose intolerance doesn’t appear in children under the age of 5, except temporarily.
+An illness or infection, such as a stomach virus, can temporarily reduce the amount of lactase in the intestines, causing short-term lactose intolerance.
 Once the child heals, their lactase will return, and they’ll be able to digest lactose again.4

 Breastfed infants affected by temporary (or “secondary”) lactose intolerance should continue breastfeeding, and formula-fed infants can try a lactose-free formula temporarily.4 The lactase enzyme naturally and gradually declines as children age and wean from breast milk, causing gastrointestinal symptoms with significant milk consumption in older children, teens, and young adults.4